Cuéllar: History

-The demographic history of Cuéllar was influenced by the discovery of America in the 15th century, due to the large number of cuellaranos who travelled to the new lands and changed the demographic course of the town.
+The demographic history of Cuéllar was influenced by the discovery of America in the 15th century, due to the large number of cuellaranos (demonym for the inhabitants of Cuéllar) who travelled to the new lands and changed the demographic course of the town.
 It could not be reliably studied until the year 1528 when the first complete population census appeared.
 By the end of the 16th century Cuéllar's population totalled around 3,000, attributed to a growth derived from the new economy, which was mainly devoted to agriculture to the detriment of livestock farming, and from becoming a migratory enclave for nearby towns that sought the tax advantages offered by the town to foreigners.

 At the beginning of the 17th century, there was a significant decline at the end of the 16th century, when the population of Cuéllar dropped to 2,400 inhabitants; in 1751, it had 2,194 inhabitants.
 The recovery of the kingdom in the 18th century and the commercial and economic importance of the town again allowed for immigration, reaching 3,000 inhabitants in the mid-19th century.
 In the 20th century, one of the greatest population growths was recorded between 1930 and 1940, with more than 2,000 inhabitants, as well as in the period between 1970 and 1975, the most fruitful period in the demography of Cuéllar in that century, although this was because it incorporated the disappeared municipalities of Arroyo de Cuéllar, Campo de Cuéllar, Chatún, Dehesa, Fuentes de Cuéllar and Lovingos into its territory in 1971.
 At the end of the 1980s, the population fell by 300, but began to recover again from the 1990s onwards, rising steadily until the present day.
 Factors include immigration from the surrounding municipalities and its industries and services, which have made it an economic and commercial centre in the area.